encointer/book/src/testnet-gesell-tutorial.md

 ```
 The faucet service is a flask app which listens on port 5000 to incoming faucet requests.

-You can decide, if you want to register your community on the local chain by running the chain locally as described in [Gesell local setup](gesell-local-setup), or on the remote chain. <br>
+You can decide, if you want to register your community on the local chain or on the remote chain. <br>
 To work with the remote chain, you need to specify the node-url (see below). <br>
 Run the following functions to register a community and let it grow on a remote chain:
 ```